- TPM is a security feature, but did you know that you can install Windows 11 without TPM?

 Windows TPM provides a layer of hardware security to your device, and it can help you protect your login credentials from hackers.

-TPM is also used for file encryption, so if you want to ensure that your files are perfectly safe from unauthorized access, you need to use TPM.
+This feature is also used for file encryption, so if you want to ensure that your files are perfectly safe from unauthorized access, you need to use it.

-As you can see, it’s possible to install Windows 11 without TPM, but it might require that you modify the registry or modify the Windows 11 ISO file.
+As you can see, it’s possible to install Windows 11 without TPM, but it might require that you modify the registry or modify the ISO file.

-Have you found a different way to circumvent the TPM requirement for Windows 11 or did you decide to buy a TMP 2.0 chip?
+Have you found a different way to install Windows 11 on an unsupported device or did you decide to buy a TMP 2.0 chip?
 Let us know in the comments below.